Mamoud26/ST-ERP-Den/README.md

 2. On the APPS tab of MATLAB, click the Install App button.

-3. Brows to the containing folder and select the file.
+3. Browse to the containing folder and select the file.

 Or just double click on the installation file and choose Install.

 The STERP-Denoising appears alongside MATLAB toolbox apps in the apps gallery.
 Users do not need to manage the MATLAB search path or other installation details.

-Quick start guides and examples
+Quickstart guides and examples
 -------------------------------

 Find our quick start guides for many applications in the [Documentation](https://youtu.be/xKG8v_MYl_s).